dnsupp/mixedimputer/README.md

 # MixedTypeImputer

-**MixedTypeImputer** is a scikit-learn compatible transformer that wraps and extends scikit-learn's `IterativeImputer` (MICE) to handle DataFrames containing both numerical and categorical (string) columns.
+> **MixedTypeImputer is a wrapper around scikit-learn's [`IterativeImputer`](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html)** (MICE), extending it to seamlessly handle DataFrames containing both numerical and categorical (string) columns.

 It automatically detects column types, encodes categoricals with `OrdinalEncoder`, runs the iterative MICE engine (powered by sklearn's `IterativeImputer`) with a regressor or classifier chosen per column, and decodes categoricals back to their original string values.

+> **Note:** `IterativeImputer` is an experimental feature in scikit-learn. `MixedTypeImputer` handles the required `enable_iterative_imputer` import internally — just import `MixedTypeImputer` and use it.
+If you are also importing `IterativeImputer` directly in your own code, make sure to import `MixedTypeImputer` **before** `IterativeImputer`, or explicitly run `from sklearn.experimental import enable_iterative_imputer` first.

 ## Features

+- **Wrapper for IterativeImputer** — builds on sklearn's experimental `IterativeImputer` (MICE), inheriting its battle-tested convergence logic while adding mixed-type support
 - **Mixed-type support** — handles numeric and string categorical columns in the same DataFrame
 - **Binary & multiclass classification** — categorical columns with 2, 3, or more classes are supported; the classifier automatically adapts to any number of unique categories
 - **Auto-detection** — automatically identifies categorical columns by dtype (object/category/string)